pwatter1/spotify-visualizer/README.md

 # Spotify Visualizer

-Spotify currently does not have a visualizer, so I plan to try and create one. <br/>
+Spotify currently does not have a visualizer, so I plan to try and create an integration. <br/>
 Also wrote scripts to grab songs from a user's Discover Weekly playlist, download them, and play them with the visualizer.

 ## Technologies